 (THUNDER BAY, ON) – The secret is out ladies and gentlemen, security guards at the LCBO are not allowed to place their hands on you.
-It’s a “no touch” policy.
-The numerous amounts of cameras just catch the criminals faces and then police put out a warrant for their arrest after they perpetrate a booze heist.
+It’s a “no-touch” policy.
+The numerous amounts of cameras just catch the criminal’s faces and then police put out a warrant for their arrest after they perpetrate a booze heist.

 Well, aren’t you in for a surprise.
 One date in June, then from August 14th right up to September 12 a woman pulled off 21 LCBO alcohol HEISTS.
 The woman was arrested and released only to allegedly have committed 3 more LCBO heists on September 24th and 26th.
-The total of 24 heists happened between two LCBO locations in town, the one located at the Thunder Centre, 969 Fort William Road and the Arthur Street location located at 1095 Arthur Street.
+A total of 24 heists happened between two LCBO locations in town, the one located at the Thunder Centre, 969 Fort William Road and the Arthur Street location located at 1095 Arthur Street.

 Officers with the Thunder Bay Police Service entered into an investigation and identified the woman using surveillance footage.
 A warrant for her arrest was issued.
-As a result of their investigative measures, police have arrested and charged 24-year-old Nicky Johnson.
+As a result of their investigative measures, police have arrested and charged 24-year-old Nikki Johnson.
 That’s one heist for every year she’s been alive.
 Johnson was previously released on 21 counts of theft from the LCBO but is now alleged to have pulled off three more heists and failed to appear for fingerprinting since her release.
 Her charges in total are:

 - Theft under $5000 x24.